camerongreen/alq/README.md

     docker exec -ti alq_web bash -c "cd /var/www/html/public_html && ADMIN=admin ADMIN_EMAIL=alq@example.org ../alq/scripts/create_site.sh"

-If you have a copy of the ALQ database, copy your gzipped sql file into the directory outlined in docker-compose.yml (by default called alq_latest.sql.gz) otherwise grab the one from the .circleci/data directory:
+If you have a copy of the ALQ database (see Backups below), copy your gzipped sql file (by default called alq_latest.sql.gz) into a directory named sql at the same level as the alq git directory otherwise grab the one from the .circleci/data directory:

     docker exec -ti alq_web bash -c 'cd /var/www/html/public_html && ADMIN_EMAIL=alq@camerongreen.org ../alq/scripts/import_prod_db.sh'

+To get the rodeos website going, you will need to do the following in the sites directory:

+* mkdir -p rodeos/files
+* mkdir rodeos/themes
+* ln -s rodeos rodeos.test
+* pushd !$
+* ln -s ../../../../alq/themes/rodeos/ .
+* popd
+* cp default/settings.php rodeos/
+* Edit rodeos/settings.php and change the db name from alq_db to rodeos_db

+Now Create the rodeos_db database in MySQL
+* mysql -u root -h 0.0.0.0 -P 26906 -psecret
+* CREATE DATABASE rodeos_db;
+* GRANT ALL PRIVILEGES ON rodeos_db.* TO alq IDENTIFIED BY 'secret';

+You will need a copy of the Rodeos database (see Backups below) which you can get from the backups on the website, copy your gzipped sql file (by default called rodeos_latest.sql.gz) into a directory named sql at the same level as the alq git directory:

+    docker exec -ti alq_web bash -c 'cd /var/www/html/public_html && ADMIN_EMAIL=alq@camerongreen.org ../alq/scripts/import_prod_rodeos_db.sh'

 # Running